MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 ---
-title: Build and deploy an unpackaged app that uses the Windows App SDK
+title: Advanced tutorial - Build and deploy an unpackaged app that uses the Windows App SDK
 description: This article provides an advanced tutorial for building and deploying an unpackaged app that uses the Windows App SDK. ms.topic: article ms.date: 05/24/2021